k33g/casti/README.md

 - create and deploy a MongoDb database on Clever Cloud: `./recipes/create-addon-mongodb.js`
 - deploy GitBucket on Clever Cloud: `./recipes/deploy-gitbucket.js`
   - see blog post about this on : https://medium.com/@k33g_org/create-a-devops-platform-with-clever-tools-and-nodejs-part-1-dvcs-2f9e8d0657a9
+- a more readable version of deploy GitBucket on Clever Cloud: `./recipes/deploy-gitbucket.async.js`
 - ... more to come

 ## btw